ameerwasi001/AVP-Assembler/README.md

 ### Usage of labels
 To define a label all you have to do is saying #label_name and same goes for calling but be aware that labels can only be called through ``PUSH`` instructions

-What follows is an example of a program that takes defines and calls labels.
+What follows is an example of a program that defines and calls labels.

 ```
 PUSH_NULL